-Award-winning choreographer Parris Goebel has been recognised for her contribution to New Zealand by receiving a Member of the New Zealand Order of Merit for services to dance.
+Award-winning choreographer Parris Goebel has been recognised for her contribution to New Zealand.
+The talented dancer is receiving a Member of the New Zealand Order of Merit for services to dance.

 Goebel is the leader of the Royal Family Dance Crew, who have won the World Hip Hop Dance Championships three consecutive times.
 She has also choreographed for Rihanna, Justin Bieber, Sam Smith and other high-profile musical acts.